openrails/openrails/Source/Documentation/Manual/physics.rst

 called ``ORTSSTeamHeat ( w, x, y, z)``.
 It should be configured as a standard 4 value controller.

+The primary purpose of this model is to calculate steam usage for the heating, and in the case of a steam locomotive this will reduce available steam for the locomotive to use.
+Water and fuel usage in producing the heat will also result in the mass of the locomotive or steam heating van to be reduced.

 It should be noted that the impact of steam heating will vary depending upon the season, length of train, etc.

+A set of standard default parameters are included in Open Rails which will allow steam heating to work once the above changes have been implemented.

+For those who would like to customise the steam heating the following parameters which can be inserted in the wagon file section can be adjusted as follows.

+The passenger (or other heated cars) can be adjusted with the following parameters:

+``ORTSHeatingWindowDeratingFactor`` - is the fraction of the car side that is occupied by windows.
+``ORTSHeatingCompartmentTemperatureSet`` - is the temperature that the car thermostat is set to.
+``ORTSHeatingCompartmentPipeAreaFactor`` - is a factor that adjusts the heating area of the steam heater in the passenger compartment.
+``ORTSHeatingTrainPipeOuterDiameter`` - outer diameter of the main steam pipe that runs the length of the train.
+``ORTSHeatingTrainPipeInnerDiameter`` - inner diameter of the main steam pipe that runs the length of the train.
+``ORTSHeatingConnectingHoseOuterDiameter`` - outer diameter of the connecting hose between carriages.
+``ORTSHeatingConnectingHoseInnerDiameter`` - inner diameter of the connecting hose between carriages.

+For diesel locomotives or steam heating boiler vans the following parameters can be used to set the parameters of the steam heating boiler.
+``ORTSWagonSpecialType`` - can be used to indicate whether the car is a boiler van (set = HeatingBoiler), or if the car is heated (set = Heated).
+``ORTSHeatingBoilerWaterUsage`` - is the water usage for the steam heating boiler, and is a table with a series of x and y parameters, where x = steam usage (lb/hr) and y = water usage (g-uk/hr).
+``ORTSHeatingBoilerFuelUsage`` - is the fuel usage for the steam heating boiler, and is a table with a series of x and y parameters, where x = steam usage (lb/hr) and y = fuel usage (g-uk/hr).
+``ORTSHeatingBoilerWaterTankCapacity`` - is the feed water tank capacity for the steam boiler.

+``ORTSHeatingBoilerFuelTankCapacity`` - is the fuel tank capacity for the steam boiler.
+Applies to steam heating boiler cars only.

+Special effects can also be added to support the steam heating model, see the section called "Special Visual Effects for Locomotives or Wagons" for more information.

 Steam Locomotives -- Physics Parameters for Optimal Operation
 -------------------------------------------------------------